Cyril Baptiste: College career

 Baptiste enrolled at Creighton University with a full athletic scholarship to play basketball for the Bluejays.
-He was sometimes listed as 6 ft 10 in but claimed this height was fabricated to "psych out" other teams and he was actually only 6 ft 7 in.
+He was sometimes listed as high as 6 ft 10 in but claimed this height was fabricated to "psych out" other teams and he was actually only 6 ft 7 in.

 Baptiste toured with the Olympic development team before his sophomore season.
 Baptiste began to experiment with drugs during his sophomore season as part of an "innocent curiosity".
-He developed an addiction to heroin and claimed that he played while high his entire junior season, which caused him to lose weight.
-A decline in his playing performance heightened the suspicions of head coach Eddie Sutton but physicals were unsuccessful in finding anything.
+He developed an addiction to heroin which caused weight loss and he claimed that he played while high his entire junior season.
+A decline in Baptiste's playing performance heightened the suspicions of head coach Eddie Sutton but physicals were unsuccessful in revealing anything untoward.
 Baptiste's interest in his college classes declined and he was assisted with his grades by Creighton until he dropped out of university two weeks after his junior season ended.
 Sutton lamented in 1989 that he "probably will never get another ballplayer with that much ability" as Baptiste.

 Professional career

 Baptiste was made eligible for the 1971 NBA draft as part of a hardship round and was considered as a "glamour name".
 He was selected by the Golden State Warriors and signed a $450,000 contract.
 Baptiste was suspended in training camp before the 1971–72 NBA season for being "out of condition" and subsequently lost most of his contracted money.
 The Warriors sent Baptiste to several drug rehabilitation programs and kept him on their suspended list until he was placed on waivers on January 15, 1973.
+Warriors head coach, Al Attles, described the situation as "a tragedy" because Baptiste "seemed to be quite a nice person."

-Baptiste played for the Scranton Apollos of the Eastern Basketball Association during the 1973–74 and 1975–76 seasons where he was sometimes paid only $150 per game.
-He believed that he could make a return to the National Basketball Association (NBA) despite his history of drug-related arrests and a conviction for arson.
+Baptiste played for the Scranton Apollos of the Eastern Basketball Association during the 1973–74 and 1975–76 seasons.
+He was sometimes paid only $150 per game.
+Baptiste injured his knee during a playoff game in 1974 and missed the entire 1974–75 season.
+He only showed up for 27 of the 33 games that the Apollos played during the 1975–76 season and head coach Stan Novak considered him as "unreliable."
+Baptiste averaged 11.3 points and 9.1 rebounds per game during the 1975–76 season.
+Novak stated that "ability-wise, [Baptiste] can play in the NBA" but "he has a hard time dealing with life."

+In 1974, Baptiste believed that he could make a return to the National Basketball Association (NBA) despite his history of drug-related arrests and a conviction for arson.
+In a 1979 interview, Baptiste claimed that Golden State Warriors owner, Franklin Mieuli, told him "there was a rumor going around that [he] had been blackballed out of the NBA."

+Baptiste also played in Israel, Germany, Switzerland and Venezuela.

+In 1977, Baptiste participated in training camp for the Miami Dolphins of the National Football League (NFL).